abpframework/abp/docs/en/Concurrency-Check.md

 ### Introduction

-Concurrency Check (also known as **Concurrency Control**) refers to specific mechanisms used to ensure data consistency in presence of concurrent changes (multiple processes or users access or change the same data in a database at the same time).
+Concurrency Check (also known as **Concurrency Control**) refers to specific mechanisms used to ensure data consistency in the presence of concurrent changes (multiple processes, users access or change the same data in a database at the same time).

-There are two commonly used concurrency control mechanisms/approaches;
+There are two commonly used concurrency control mechanisms/approaches:
-* **Optimistic Concurrency Control**: Optimistic Concurrency Control allows multiple users to attempt to **update** the same record without informing the users that others are also attempting to **update** the record.
+* **Optimistic Concurrency Control**: Optimistic Concurrency Control allows multiple users to attempt to **update** the same record without informing the users that others are also attempting to **update** it.

     * If a user successfully updates the record, the other users need to get the latest changes for the current record to be able to make changes.
     * ABP's concurrency check system uses the **Optimistic Concurrency Control**.